 - a.
 Project with hard debt service requirements with or without an application for an RHRF Project Award Loan: - i.
-The Project is required to evidence a Debt Service Ratio of no less than 1.15x on all hard debt service requirements for the duration of the initial 15-year LIHTC compliance period.
+The Project is required to evidence a debt service ratio of no less than 1.15x on all hard debt service requirements for the duration of the initial 15-year LIHTC compliance period.
 Applicants may underwrite an RHRF Project Award based on required terms, including cash flow contingent payments. - b.
-Projects with no hard debt service requirements and applying for an RHRF Project Award Loan: - i.
-The Project is required to evidence a Debt Service Ratio of no less than 1.15x on the requested RHRF loan for the duration of the amortization period.
-The Applicant is required to use the following assumptions in underwriting the RHRF loan:

-- 1. Interest Rate: Long-Term Applicable Federal Rate in effect for the month the Consolidated Application is released. - 2.
+Projects with minimal or no hard debt service requirements and applying for an RHRF Project Award Loan: - i.
+The Project is required to evidence a debt service ratio of no less than 1.15x on the requested RHRF loan for the duration of the amortization period.
+The Applicant may also be required to use the following assumptions in underwriting the RHRF loan: - 1.
+Interest Rate: Long-Term Applicable Federal Rate in effect for the month the Consolidated Application is released. - 2.
 Amortization: Full Amortization over 35 years. - c.
 Projects with no hard debt service requirements and not applying for an RHRF Project Award Loan: - i.
 The Project is required to evidence positive Net Operating Income throughout the affordable commitment period indicated in the Consolidated Application. - d.
 Hard Debt Service: - i.
 Defined as scheduled regular and periodic principal and/or interest payments of project loan obligations made for its direct benefit, as evidenced by a note and loan agreement. - ii.
 The Applicant is required to support all hard debt service loans and terms with executed lenders' commitment letters, letters of interest, or term sheets under Exhibit 26 of the Consolidated Application. - e.
-Underwriting Criteria and Requirements: - i.
+Underwriting Criteria and Requirements:

+- i.
 The Project shall evidence compliance with this section through Exhibit E Operating Proforma of the Consolidated Application. - ii.
 Applicants are required to use the following parameters and assumptions in the preparation of Exhibit E: - 1.
-Annual Income Inflation Rate of 2.0% and Annual Expense Inflation Rate of 3.0% for the first 15 years or term of the first mortgage, whichever is greater. - 2.
-Annual Income Inflation Rate of 2.0% and Annual Expenses Inflation Rate of 2.0% for the remaining term of affordability. - 3.
-Vacancy Rate of no less than 5.0% - 4.
-Annual Replacement Reserve Allocation of no less than \$300 per unit per year with an Annual Inflation Rate of 3.00%.
+Annual income inflation rate of 2.0% and annual expense inflation rate of 3.0% for the first 15 years or term of the first mortgage, whichever is greater. - 2.
+Annual income inflation rate of 2.0% and annual expenses inflation rate of 2.0% for the remaining term of affordability. - 3.
+Vacancy rate of no less than 5.0% - 4.
+Annual Replacement Reserve Allocation of no less than \$300 per unit per year with an annual inflation rate of 3.00%.